Article Last Updated: May 2022

-No matter what type of Jacuzzi hot tub you have, most work the same way.
-They are full of treated water and have several nozzles around the spa to make the water bubble and froth.
+No matter what type of Jacuzzi hot tub you have, most work in the same way.
+They have several nozzles around the spa to make the water bubble and froth.

 Hot Tub Filter Systems FAQ